Health and Wellness Newsletter: April 2022

 If you greet your day feeling anxious because of all of the changes to your normal routine that have accompanied COVID-19, here is a 10-minute practice exercise to help you prepare for your day.
 When you first get up, spend 10 minutes on self-love.
 I recommend writing down three things you are grateful for in a journal.
 Gratitude lists can absolutely start your day on the right note.
 They don’t have to be complicated, try a morning cup of tea, a blue sky, a safe home, and such.
 Avoid jumping right onto your cell phone as soon as you wake up for at least the first 30 minutes.

 Stretching and Moving Indoors

 Stretching and moving can help you to stay active and boost your mental health and immunity.
 Practice safe and non-resistance exercises for 10 minutes, 3 times per day.
-Even if you have never tried yoga, just close your eyes, and raise your hands over your head and “streeeetccch”!
+Even if you have never tried yoga, just close your eyes, raise your hands over your head, and “streeeetccch”!

 Social distancing doesn’t mean you can’t take a nature walk or a walk around the block.
 Gardening and observing nature will improve your overall well-being and reduce the anxiety associated with the coronavirus.
 Do your best to be outside in the fresh air and sunshine for at least ten minutes twice a day.
 Sunshine promotes the production of vitamin D and helps to prevent vulnerabilities to common sicknesses.